The Troubles in Ulster (1920–1922): Early 1922

 These incidents provoked retaliatory attacks by Loyalists against Catholics in Belfast, sparking further sectarian clashes.
 In the three days after the Clones incident, more than 30 people were killed in Belfast.
 On 14 February, Loyalists threw a bomb into a group of Catholic children playing on Weaver Street, Belfast.
-Four girls and two women died.
-22 people suffered injuries "some of them horrific".
+Four girls and two women died and 22 people suffered injuries "some of them horrific".
+During February 1922 there were three weeks of daily attacks and burning of homes in the nationalist communities of Belfast resulting in a death toll of 44 with 30 killed in one night.
+The death toll for March was worse with 60 people killed in Belfast alone.
+Thousands of refugees fled to Dublin and approximately 1,000 fled to Liverpool.
+What many nationalists referred to as pogroms reached its climax in May and June 1922 with heavy firing into nationalists communities leaving a total of 23,000 nationalists homeless.

 On 18 March 1922, the military raided IRA headquarters in Belfast, seizing weapons and "the names of practically every Officer in the Division".
 The Irish Provisional Government condemned this as a breach of the truce.
 Over the next week, the IRA attacked several police barracks in the North including the one in Pomeroy, County Tyrone where approximately 18 service rifles, 20 service revolvers, bombs and ammunition were seized with no casualties on either side.
 On 28 March, a column of fifty IRA volunteers crossed into the North and seized the RIC barracks in Belcoo, County Fermanagh, after a three-hour battle.
 Fifteen RIC officers were captured, marched across the border into the South and held captive until 18 July.